How To Create A Bad-Ass (And Cohesive) Brand

 For my biz I decided on lady, modern, creative, 1960's feminist movement, and empower.

-Step 4: From there, go back to page 2 and take these juicy words to start to construct a brand story that will be told through your logos, icons, fonts, etc. Start to think about colors and that reflect your words, icons that would get your point across, and a brand name (if you don't have one yet, use this formula) that reflects the words from your web.
+Step 4: From there, start to construct a brand story that will be told through your logos, icons, fonts, etc. Start to think about colors and that reflect your words, icons that would get your point across, and a brand name (if you don't have one yet, use this formula) that reflects the words from your web.
 Hint: Lady & Company Creative came from my word web!

 Use this space just to brainstorm, and don't worry about actually creating graphics and a logo just yet.
 This is just to get your brain focused on the story you want your brand to tell your customers.
 List all the options and don't be afraid to come back and cross some ideas off the list in the future!
 The key to finding your brand style is to just let go and allow your mind to wander until you find a style that suits you and your brand.